Studies On Preventing Schizophrenia And How To Find Support

 Recently, researchers have been revisiting these criteria to reflect the idea that genetic vulnerability, APS, and BLIPS groups may not only transition to psychosis at different rates, but they could also present a clinical risk that doesn't just reflect the transition to psychosis.

 In general, most ultra-high-risk individuals do not go on to develop psychosis.
-However, UHR individuals may experience non-psychotic disorders, attenuated psychotic symptoms, and poorer long-term function.
-To reflect these findings on the outcomes of long-term function, some studies are now less focused on the transition to psychosis.
+However, UHR individuals may experience non-psychotic disorders, attenuated psychotic symptoms, and poorer long-term functioning.
+To reflect these findings on the outcomes of long-term functioning, some studies are now less focused on the transition to psychosis.
 Instead, they tend to be concerned with establishing a "broader clinical risk profile by examining baseline clinical characteristics and long-term outcomes."

 Early diagnosis complications